 Going with WooCommerce, you won't be thrilled with a limited feature set or a weak, cumbersome system.
 Thanks to the tech-first mentality, this WordPress plugin is more customizable, adaptable, and extendable than any other open-source A-listers.

 P.S.
 Whatever you choose, remember the opportunity of migration with Cart2Cart in case you decide to move your store to another shopping cart.
-So, if you're currently using WIX and would like to transfer data to WooCommerce, you can find the details here, or start your free Demo migration right away!
+So, if you're currently using WooCommerce and would like to transfer data to Wix, start your free Demo migration right away!